cedar-book/BTS-Core-work/notes/docPlan-items.rst

 ***********************
 Documentation Plan
 ***********************
-(I am going to work on or have been working in.)
+(This section lists items I am going to work on or have been working on.)

 * Update "exchange_single_node.md" --> "exchange_single_node.RST"